buildbot/buildbot/master/docs/developer/br-claiming.rst

 Claiming Build Requests
 =======================

-At Buildbot's core, it is a distributed job (build) scheduling engine.
+At Buildbot's core, there exists a distributed job (build) scheduling engine.
 Future builds are represented by build requests, which are created by schedulers.

 When a new build request is created, it is added to the ``buildrequests`` table and an appropriate message is sent.